History of Sikhism: Birth and Childhood

 Takht Sri Patna Sahib, where Guru Gobind Singh was born.

 Guru Gobind Singh was the tenth guru of Sikhs.
 He was born in 1666 at Patna (Capital of Bihar, India) and did his basic schooling there.
 Along with the religious scriptures, he also studied the Bihari language at Patna.
 His Uncle, Bhai Kripal, trained him in archery and swordsmanship and soon he became a great marksman.
 When Guru Tegh Bahadur returned from Dhaka (now Bangladesh‘s Capital) to Patna he saw his five years old child for the first time, and kissed and embraced his divine boy.
 The Guru blossomed under the spiritual guidance of his father, but it was short-lived since Guru Tegh bahadur had to leave Patna for Anandpur.

-Gobind Rai, as he was called then, was beloved of many people in Patna including a large number of Muslims.
-The child had a charming personality which attracted everyone he met, even for a short while.
-When he was six years old he had learnt Hindi, Marathi and Gurumukhi.
-He was a very bold and courageous boy, and had all the qualities of a great man and a natural leader.
+Gobind Rai, as he was known at the time, was regarded favorably by many people in Patna, including members of the Muslim community.
+Accounts describe him as having a pleasant and approachable personality that made a positive impression on those he encountered.
+By the age of six, he had learned Hindi, Marathi, and Gurmukhi.
+He was also described as confident and courageous, qualities that were later associated with his role as a leader.

 A Raja's childless Queen had developed special fondness for the young Guru Gobind Singh, who, too, often came here to sit in the Queen's lap giving her immense delight and spiritual solace.
 She fed the Child Gobind and his playmates, at his demand, with boiled and salted gram.